 When you do find a great local gardening mentor, be sure to thank them for helping you get started.
 Get their contact information so you can ask future follow-up questions throughout the season.
 Most gardeners are very willing to help you if you ask!

 Outside of your local area, the easiest place to connect with other gardeners is online.
-This is especially true if you don’t know any other gardeners yet and are not part of a club like a community garden.
-There are lots of groups on facebooks and forums around the web (like Quora) where you can ask questions!
+This is especially true if you don’t know any other gardeners yet and are not part of a club such as a town garden club or a community garden.
+There are lots of Groups on Facebook and forums around the web (like Quora) where you can ask questions!

 Another great place to find inspiration is on Instagram.
 It’s a great platform for finding new plants to grow.
 Whenever I see something inspiring on Instagram, I’ll comment on the photo with questions about how to grow the plant.